 Cryptocurrency, created over 10 years ago, is now disrupting the payment ecosystem.
-Bitcoin exchange rate has hit the all-high of US$33,000 in February 2021.
+The bitcoin exchange rate hit an all-high of US$33,000 in February 2021.
 Crypto payment is becoming mainstream, and deciding to accept cryptocurrency is not as thorny as before; it has become as simple as adding a new payment option for your customers.
 There were concerns over the spending and receiving of cryptocurrencies over the years.
 However, things started taking a turn now that the world’s largest payment service provider, Paypal, is accepting cryptocurrencies.
-Visa and Mastercard have also announced their shift towards embracing cryptocurrency by allowing people to load credit cards with bitcoin and then spend it at merchants’ stores.
+Visa and Mastercard have also announced their shift towards embracing cryptocurrency by allowing people to load credit cards with Bitcoin and then spend it at merchants’ stores.

 In this article, we will deep dive into what you are missing out on if you are not accepting crypto payments!

 According to Coindesk, Chainlysis estimated roughly US$4 billion in Bitcoin alone was sent through payment processors in 2019.
 And based on our research, there are over 215 million crypto owners worldwide as of 2020.
 These cryptocurrency owners are young, educated, and affluent.
 Of the 35,000 blockchain investors surveyed by BlockCard and Bitcoin Market Journal, 70% of the respondents have spent cryptocurrency in the past 12 months.
 Where 11% have spent cryptocurrency on food and 12% on entertainment.
 From this widespread usage of cryptocurrency in today’s market, you won’t want to miss out on a ton of potential customers who are holding and spending cryptocurrencies.

 2) Potential customers from all over the world